Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day-to-day lives.

-Taking it farther, how many of the gifts your kids received last holiday season are still being played with today?
-How many had an impact on loved one’s future?
+Taking it further, how many of the gifts your kids received last holiday season are still being played with today?
+How many had an impact on a loved one’s future?

 We give gifts for a variety of reasons, but underlying them all is a common thread: we care for children, and we want them not only to have fun but to succeed going forward in their lives.
 If you think installing a love of science and technology in a child is important, I have a gift idea for you.

-What’s a Monthly STEM Subscription Box, and Who Needs It?
+What are Monthly STEM Subscription Boxes, and Who Needs It?

-I just recently learned about these educational toys (known as STEM subscription boxes), and I’ve come to be a big believer.
+I recently learned about these educational subscription toys (known as STEM kits or STEM subscription boxes), and I’ve come to be a big believer.
+In fact, I’d say they are, as a group, the best science kits to build STEM skills.
 In short, every month you get a new educational toy or kit in the mail.
-Inside will be everything you need – there will be parts and directions on how to complete the science, technology or engineering experiment for that month.
+Inside the package will be everything you need – there will be parts and directions on how to complete the art, science, technology, or engineering experiment for that month.

-You do need to match up the box to the age level of the child.
-But there are a wide variety of suppliers so you can buy an educational toy subscription suited for 2 or 4 year olds all the way through high school.
+It’s important to match the box to the kids ages – younger kids won’t be able to understand kits for older kids, and teens will get bored with projects for young learners..
+Luckily, there are a wide variety of suppliers so you can buy an educational toy subscription suited for young toddlers of 2 or 4-year-old all the way through high school teens.
 Most companies will tilt their subscription boxes for kids in a certain direction.
 Some focus on coding projects while others might have stem projects focused on budding engineers.
 They might concentrate on the engineering design process, for example.

 This does make it a little difficult to figure out your options on your own.
 That’s why we took it upon ourselves to do hands-on reviews of as many different science subscription gift box products as possible.
 (Disclosure: We asked all of the providers on the list for free review copies.
 Most complied.
 While this didn’t affect our stance on any client, we thought you should know.
 The reviewers didn’t know which company provided free boxes.
 However, we did allow the writers to keep the sample boxes free of charge to repay them for their hard work.)